misterdoak/sauron/README.md

 Sauron is a python 2.7 application built on top of [Fabric framework](http://www.fabfile.org/).
 It provides a few tasks to deal with Drupal :
 + Generate a report of available updates for modules and core
-+ Run PHP_CodeSniffer and PHP_MessDetector of specific developpment
++ Run PHP_CodeSniffer and PHP_MessDetector of specific development

 Example of HTML report